-Drop and add: The process of making certain changes (dropping and adding classes) in a student's schedule of courses during the first five class days of the semester.
+Drop and add period: The process of making certain changes (dropping and adding classes) in a student's schedule of courses during the first five class days of the semester.
 Adding courses is possible only in this five-day period.
-See the class schedule listed on the Web for deadlines to drop courses.
+See the class schedule listed online for deadlines to drop courses.

 Dual credit: An option applying to courses that may be taken for either graduate or undergraduate credit provided the student obtains special permission.